wszramkowska/FMP/README.md

 My enemy is a core part of the game, most of the tense atmosphere will come from the fact the player is stuck in the house with this monster.
 I want to build a strong foundation for my enemy before diving into more complex features, so for the prototype I completed stage one of my plan for the AI.

 The AI prototype was brought to life with a monster that patrols the house, reacts to sound and light, and hunts the player if its aggression grows too high—laying the foundation for an Alien-Isolation-style intelligent monster.
-The implementation involved creating a monster pawn with movement and perception components, an AI controller with a blackboard, and a behavior tree defining Patrol → Investigate → Hunt logic.
-Perception events update the blackboard, while light triggers increase aggression, causing more aggressive hunting behavior.
-After tuning patrol points, wait times, and sensory ranges, the monster exhibits basic but believable sensory-driven behavior, giving a solid base for more advanced AI in later stages.
+The implementation involved creating a monster pawn with movement and perception components, an AI controller with a blackboard, and a behaviour tree defining Patrol → Investigate → Hunt logic.
+Perception events update the blackboard, while light triggers increase aggression, causing more aggressive hunting behaviour.
+After tuning patrol points, wait times, and sensory ranges, the monster exhibits basic but believable sensory-driven behaviour, giving a solid base for more advanced AI in later stages.

 <br>